Preventing Type 2 Diabetes

 People with diabetes have a problem with blood sugar.
 Their blood sugar, or blood glucose, can climb too high.
 Having high levels of sugar in your blood can cause a lot of trouble.
 Diabetes raises your risk for heart disease, blindness, amputations, and other serious issues.
 But the most common type of diabetes, called type 2 diabetes, can be prevented or delayed if you know what steps to take.

 About 29 million Americans, or nearly 1 in 10 people, have diabetes.
-Many more have a condition called .
+Many more have a condition called A condition in which blood sugar is higher than normal, but not high enough to be called type 2 diabetes..
 People with prediabetes usually have no symptoms, yet they’re at risk for eventually developing type 2 diabetes, heart disease, and stroke.

 Research shows that you can greatly reduce your risk for type 2 diabetes and prediabetes by eating a healthy diet, getting plenty of physical activity, and losing excess weight.

-Type 2 diabetes arises because of problems related to a called insulin.
+Type 2 diabetes arises because of problems related to a A substance produced in one part of the body to signal another part to react a certain way. called insulin.
 When our bodies digest the foods we eat, they’re broken down and converted to glucose and other molecules, which then travel through the bloodstream.
 Insulin signals cells to let glucose in for use as an energy source.
 When a person has type 2 diabetes, either the body’s cells have trouble using insulin, or the body isn’t producing enough insulin.
 As a result, glucose can build up to harmful levels in the blood.

 Type 2 diabetes occurs most often in people who are middle-aged or older, but younger people can get it too.
 “Before the mid- to late-1990s, we almost never saw type 2 diabetes in youth,” says Dr. Barbara Linder, an NIH expert on childhood diabetes.
 But now, type 2 diabetes is becoming more common in young people, alongside increasing rates of childhood obesity.